SeaSharpe/RequirementAnalysis/User Stories.md

 As a Member, I can start new threads and respond to threads on the site's forums

 ### Admin User Stories

+As a Admin, I can approve member reviews of games.

 #####   Adding a game